 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, enterprise functionality, and integrations between Docsie and Confluence.
+A comprehensive comparison of documentation capabilities, AI automation, enterprise security, client delivery, training features, and compliance monitoring between Docsie and Confluence.

 | Feature |